 The exchange students make a Learning Agreement when applying to UEF.
 The Learning Agreement is the starting point for the studies at UEF.
 Please note, that the Learning Agreement is not the same as course registration and does not guarantee a place in the course.
 Read more on courses offered for the Exchange Students in English (opens in a new tab) and find forms for incoming exchange students.

-The degree students make a personal study plan in cooperation with the academic coordinator of their Master’s Degree programme, if other instructions are not given.
+The degree students also make a Learning Agreement, but also a personal study plan in cooperation with the academic coordinator of their Master’s Degree programme, if other instructions are not given.
 Information for the start of degree studies is given on Smart Start-guides.

 It is important to note that some advanced courses may have set requirements on the skills and background knowledge of the participants and this may limit their availability for some students.
 Participation may also be limited because of programme regulations, the availability of equipment and/or instruments, or the teaching method employed.
 Course descriptions identify these limitations when they exist by indicating the required or suggested prerequisites and the maximum number of students that is allowed to participate.
 International students are advised to take note of these limitations.